 Occlusion is defined as the act or process of closure of maxillary or mandibular teeth2.
-Occlusion not only means contact of teeth but it is an important component to facilitate the harmonious activity of masticatory apparatus.3 Masticatory apparatus consists of three parts, teeth, periodontal tissue and articulatory system (Temporomandibular joint, Muscle and occlusion).4 Activity of these structure facilitate the mastication, speech, and deglutition.5 A healthy occlusion maintains the health and physiological functioning of the masticatory apparatus.
+Occlusion not only means contact of teeth but it is an important component to facilitate the harmonious activity of masticatory apparatus.3 Masticatory apparatus consists of three parts, teeth, periodontal tissue and articulatory system (Joints of temporomandibular joint (TMJ) is two, so has to be plural only, Muscle and occlusion).4 Activity of these structure facilitate the mastication, speech, and deglutition.5 A healthy occlusion maintains the health and physiological functioning of the masticatory apparatus.
 Pathological or traumatic occlusion can produce occlusal wear, over stress in periodontal membrane and TMJ problems.6

-The occlusion could be static or dynamic.7 Dynamic occlusion is further classified into canine guided occlusion and group function.8 When mandible moves laterally, contact between maxillary and mandibular canine on working side it is called canine guided occlusion, if multiple maxillary and mandibular teeth contact on working side it is then called group function.9 The prevalence of the lateral occlusion scheme at 0.5 and 3 mm positions was observed in study conducted by Abduo J et al, they found the prevalence of canine-guided occlusion was observed 59% as compared to older studies that showed 21.9%.
+The occlusion could be static or dynamic.7 Dynamic occlusion is further classified into canine guided occlusion and group function.8 When mandible moves laterally, contact between maxillary and mandibular canine on working side it is called canine guided occlusion, if multiple maxillary and mandibular teeth contact on working side it is then called group function.9 The prevalence of the lateral occlusion scheme at 0.5 and 3 mm positions was observed in study conducted by Abduo J et al, where they observed the prevalence of canine-guided occlusion was observed 59% as compared to older studies that showed 21.9%.
 They also found prevalence of group function was 23.9% as compared to older studies that showed 45.3%.10